 |Appropriate for kids||no|

-Binoculars or spotting scope, compass, ruler, and a several downloadable protocols and survey forms located online on the project's Tool Kit webpage: http://www.seattleaudubon.org/sas/WhatWeDo/Science/CitizenScience/PugetSoundSeabirdSurvey/ResourcesandDownloads/tabid/101/Default.aspx.
+Binoculars or spotting scope, compass, ruler, and several downloadable protocols and survey forms located online on the project's Tool Kit webpage: http://www.seattleaudubon.org/sas/WhatWeDo/Science/CitizenScience/PugetSoundSeabirdSurvey/ResourcesandDownloads/tabid/101/Default.aspx.

 Puget Sound Seabird Survey